astronomer/airflow-guides/guides/airflow-queries.md

 delete from dag where dag_id = 'my_dag_id';
 ```

-### Rewinding a DAG
+## Rewinding a DAG

 To rewind a DAG:

 1. Turn the DAG off in Airflow.
-1. Update its config in Mongo.
-1. Wait for the Houston destination cache to update (watch for the `expire` field to change, and confirm the updated metadata is as expected).
-1. Then blow out the Airflow metadata for that DAG.
+1. Blow out the Airflow metadata for that DAG.
 1. The DAG will be automatically recreated and started from the new config.

 If you blow out the metadata before the cache has updated, it will re-create the DAG with the old data.

-### Fast Forwarding a DAG
+## Fast Forwarding a DAG

 You can fast forward a DAG by generating fake DAG runs in the Airflow metadata database.